Chart Color Schemes

 Population

-Population growth drivers in Fairfield Heights are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Fairfield Heights are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates, the estimated population of Fairfield Heights as of Nov 2025 is around 8,782.
-This reflects an increase of 513 people since the 2021 Census, which reported a population of 8,269.
-The change is inferred from AreaSearch's estimation of the resident population at 8,768 following examination of the latest ERP data release by the ABS in June 2024 and an additional 28 validated new addresses since the Census date.
-This level of population equates to a density ratio of 5,974 persons per square kilometer, placing Fairfield Heights in the top 10% of national locations assessed by AreaSearch.
-The suburb's growth rate of 6.2% since the 2021 census exceeded the SA3 area's growth rate of 2.2%.
-Population growth was primarily driven by overseas migration contributing approximately 79.0% of overall population gains during recent periods.
+As of November 2025, the population of the Fairfield Heights statistical area (Lv2) is estimated at around 8,892 people.
+This reflects an increase of 623 people since the 2021 Census, which reported a population of 8,269 people.
+The change was inferred from the resident population of 8,734, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 28 validated new addresses since the Census date.
+This level of population equates to a density ratio of 6,049 persons per square kilometer, placing Fairfield Heights (SA2) among the top 10% of national locations assessed by AreaSearch.
+The area's population growth of 7.5% since the 2021 Census exceeded the SA3 area's growth rate of 4.3%, marking it as a growth leader in the region.
+Overseas migration contributed approximately 79.0% of overall population gains during recent periods, driving primary population growth for Fairfield Heights (SA2).

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Considering these projections, Fairfield Heights is expected to expand by 444 persons to 2041, reflecting an increase of 2.7% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Considering these projections, Fairfield Heights (SA2) is expected to expand by 446 persons to 2041, reflecting an increase of 1.4% in total over the 17 years.

 Frequently Asked Questions - Population